Reviews in progress

 Week of Doctoral Students

 The Faculty organizes an international student conference every year as a part of the education of postgraduate students.
-In this year, the activities are focused on the postgraduate students of physical study branches, only.
-In order to give the students an opportunity to prepare for their future participation in international conferences, the structure and regime of the WDS resemble strongly such a conference: near branches of study are grouped into symposia, and particular sessions of symposia are lead by experienced chair, time-schedule for contributions is firm, language of the conference is English and the written contributions are published in reviewed Proceedings.
+This activity is focused on the postgraduate students of physical study programs.
+In order to give the students an opportunity to prepare for their future participation in international conferences, the structure and regime of the WDS resemble strongly a conference form: near study programs are grouped into symposia, and particular sessions of symposia are lead by experienced chairs and young researchers, time-schedule for contributions is firm, language of the conference is English and the written contributions are published in reviewed Proceedings.

 WDS conferences are open: besides students enrolled at the Faculty, the staff of the Faculty and co-operating academic institutions, students, and experts of other Czech and foreign universities have always taken part.
-These latter participants come from universities with research activities in fields similar to the study branches of the doctoral education at the Faculty and with some degree of co-operation with our departments.
-Their active presence allows the students, the supervisors, and the members of the Doctoral Study Branch Committees to make an objective evaluation of the results of their own work.
+Their active presence allows the students, the supervisors, and the members of the Doctoral Study Program Committees to make an objective evaluation of the results of their own work.

-The invited lectures, oral contributions, and poster presentations from 13 physical study branches will be divided into the symposia in accordance with their topics.
-The number of the symposia depends on the number of the contributions and will be determined in course of the programme preparation.
+The oral contributions, and poster presentations from 12 physical study programs will be divided into the symposia in accordance with their topics and the amount of contributions in particular fields.

-The contributions will be collected electronically (TEX+PS(PDF) or DOC files) via FTP and should be submitted not later than by June 10.
-You will receive the address of your FTP box for submission after the registration deadline.
+The contributions will be collected electronically (TeX+PS(PDF) or DOC files) via email (wds2022 @ aurora.troja.mff.cuni.cz).
+It should be submitted not later than June 12.

 Student's contributions can be published only under the agreement of the supervisor.
 Your supervisor will receive the corresponding form via the e-mail address that you have provided in your application.